kohana/database/guide/database/config.md

-## Configuration
+# Configuration

-After the module has been enabled you will need to provide a configuration file so that the module knows how to connect to your database.
-An example config file can be found at `modules/database/config/database.php`.
+The default config file is located in `MODPATH/database/config/database.php`.
+You should copy this file to `APPPATH/config/database.php` and make changes there, in keeping with the [cascading filesystem](../kohana/files).

-The structure of a database configuration group, called an "instance", looks like this:
+The database configuration file contains an array of configuration groups.
+The structure of each database configuration group, called an "instance", looks like this:

     string INSTANCE_NAME => array(
         'type'         => string DATABASE_TYPE,